OneBusAway/onebusaway-android/README.md

 If Gradle is running as a daemon, you'll be prompted for the keystore/key password via a popup dialog box.
 If you're not running Gradle as a daemon, command will prompt for your passwords (See https://github.com/OneBusAway/onebusaway-android/issues/770).

-If you want to force Gradle to not run as a daemon, use `gradlew assembleRelease -Dorg.gradle.daemon=false`.
+If you want to force Gradle to not run as a daemon, use `gradlew assembleRelease -D org.gradle.daemon=false`.

 ### Updating the Amazon Maps API library